WhatsApp: UK institutions

+selected as being relevant.
+The High Court, in a judicial review sought by the Cabinet Office, declared that all documents sought by the inquiry were to be handed over unredacted.

 In 2018, it was reported that around 500,000 National Health Service (NHS) staff used WhatsApp and other instant messaging systems at work and around 29,000 had faced disciplinary action for doing so.
 Higher usage was reported by frontline clinical staff to keep up with care needs, even though NHS trust policies do not permit their use.

 Mods and fake versions

 In March 2019, WhatsApp released a guide for users who had installed unofficial modified versions of WhatsApp and warned that it may ban those using unofficial clients.

 WhatsApp snooping scandal

 In May 2019, WhatsApp was attacked by hackers who installed spyware on a number of victims' smartphones.
-The hack, allegedly developed by Israeli surveillance technology firm NSO Group, injected malware onto WhatsApp users’ phones via a remote-exploit bug in the app's Voice over IP calling functions.
+The hack, allegedly developed by Israeli surveillance technology firm NSO Group, injected malware onto WhatsApp users' phones via a remote-exploit bug in the app's Voice over IP calling functions.
 A Wired report noted the attack was able to inject malware via calls to the targeted phone, even if the user did not answer the call.

-On October 29, WhatsApp filed a lawsuit against NSO Group in a San Francisco court, claiming that the alleged cyberattack violated US laws including the Computer Fraud and Abuse Act (CFAA).
+In October 2019, WhatsApp filed a lawsuit against NSO Group in a San Francisco court, claiming that the alleged cyberattack violated US laws including the Computer Fraud and Abuse Act (CFAA).
 According to WhatsApp, the exploit "targeted at least 100 human-rights defenders, journalists and other members of civil society" among a total of 1,400 users in 20 countries.
-On July 16, 2020, a US federal judge ruled that the lawsuit against NSO group could proceed.
-NSO Group filed a motion to have the lawsuit dismissed, but the judge denied all of its arguments.

 In April 2020, the NSO Group held its governmental clients accountable for the allegation of human rights abuses by WhatsApp.
-In its revelation via documents received via court, the group claimed that the lawsuit brought against the company by WhatsApp threatened to infringe on its clients’ “national security and foreign policy concerns”.
+In its revelation via documents received via court, the group claimed that the lawsuit brought against the company by WhatsApp threatened to infringe on its clients' "national security and foreign policy concerns".
 However, the company did not reveal the names of the end users, which according to research by Citizen Lab include, Saudi Arabia, Bahrain, Kazakhstan, Morocco, Mexico and the United Arab Emirates.

+In July 2020, a US federal judge ruled that the lawsuit against NSO group could proceed.
+NSO Group filed a motion to have the lawsuit dismissed, but the judge denied all of its arguments.